 2. How will it affect your life to achieve this goal?

 Once they clarify their main goal, you need to know why it’s important to them.
 Of course, you know the benefits.
 But you want to understand why it is important for that person, such as “My back pain keeps me from playing with my kids” or “I want to run my personal best in a marathon.”
 Part of our job with our marketing and our sales presentation is to perceive people’s emotional needs.

 3. What have you done to deal with your problem and how well has it worked?

 This is really two questions, but they are related.
-You ask this because the answer will allow you to position your services in their health care regimen – to integrate your care with whatever else they are doing.
-You will be able to explain your modality as an added value, as an enhancer to everything else, rather than replace what they are already doing.
+Their answer will allow you to position your services in their health care regimen – to integrate your care with whatever else they are doing.
+Do not negate their current care or make them feel wrong.
+Explain your modality as an added value, as an enhancer to everything else, rather than replace what they are already doing.

 4. What could happen if you don’t resolve this problem?

 Sometimes you may have to point out the need for people to take action.
 Maybe they have never considered the consequences of not dealing with their problem.
 They may think it will eventually clear up on its own, like a rainy day or a bad cold.
 So you need to clarify what could happen if they don’t take measures to help themselves.
+I sometimes compare it to vehicle care: Your car will break down if you don’t take care of small problems or keep up with regular service.
 Example: “If you don’t get your blood pressure under control, it can lead to heart attack or stroke.”